DyegoMaas/Replicante/README.md

 ![Replication workflow](/docs/img/workflow.jpg)

-### Limitations

-Currently, Replicante does not support replication of samples containing binary files.
-So, directories containing binary files, such as images, should be excluded via the parameter `ignoreDirectories` in the recipe file.

-This limitation should be cared about in future releases.

 ## Roadmap

 Our roadmap is publicly avaiable in a [Trello board](https://trello.com/b/T9khQD2v/replicant-roadmap).
 Feel free to comment and suggest new features.